ibm-cloud-docs/ContinuousDelivery/devsecops-apps-rollback.md

 # Rolling back apps from production
 {: #cd-devsecops-apps-rollback}

-When you work with {{site.data.keyword.contdelivery_notm}}, you might need to roll back a deployed app to a previous version on prod because of an issue.
+When you work with {{site.data.keyword.contdelivery_full}}, you might need to roll back a deployed app to a previous version on prod because of an issue.
 {: shortdesc}

 1. Choose a point in the Inventory to roll back to.
 All commits are reverted up to this point, and then promoted as a pull request.